techwebspot/KaliFixer/README.md

 I'd like to thank hackingvision.com owner to help me make my script better.

-If this tool came in helpful for you please consider leaving a star at Kali Fixer Github repo
+If this tool came in helpful for you please consider leaving a star at Kali Fixer Github repo.